igorkasyanchuk/rails_db/README.md

 ## Requirements

 For now was tested manually only with Ruby 2.X, and Rails 4.X.
 But expected to work with older versions too.
 Also there are automated tests running on Travis CI.
+Supports: PostgresSQL, MySQL, SQLite.
+Not sure about other adapters.
+Since gem is using ActiveRecord it will work with others DBs.

 ## Note (!)